Context-Dependent Memory: How It Works And Why It Matters

 In one study, fMRI was used to show that the hippocampus becomes highly activated when the context of getting the information matches the context of retrieving it.

 As for the prefrontal cortex, it has also been observed through fMRI.
 One study showed that the right prefrontal cortex was strongly activated only if contextual clues were present.

 The context-dependent memory includes several different subtypes.
 In short, the difference between these types is the type of context involved.

-Your environment has a strong effect on your ability to recall.
+Your environment has a strong effect on your ability to recall information and memories.
 For instance, you may have trouble remembering much from your childhood.
 However, if you go back and walk through your childhood home, memories that have been hidden for years may suddenly spring to mind.

 The environment doesn't have to be identical, either.
 You may be able to remember facts and experiences better anytime you're in a similar environment.
 Suppose you were given a specs sheet to read and memorize during your work hours.
 Now, suppose you're at home trying to relay that information it to a friend.
 The environment is different, so you might have trouble remembering those specs.
 Yet, when you go back to work, your context-dependent memory may make it easier to remember it when you need it.

 An interesting study tested deep-sea divers in two different environments.
 They learned a list of words in a cold-water environment and tried to recall those words in the same environment as well as on land.
 The experiment went on to test land-learning as well.
 The results of all the tests were that the divers remembered much better when they were in the same environment they were in when they initially learned the words.